nopnop2002/esp-mesh-lite-examples/mesh_remote_logging/README.md

 # mesh_remote_logging
 ESP-MESH-LITE logging is displayed on STDOUT of each node.
+When troubleshooting, you need to collect logging from all nodes.
 This project displays logging from all nodes in one place.
 This project is based on [this](https://github.com/espressif/esp-mesh-lite/tree/master/examples/mesh_local_control) official example.
 This project acts as a TCP client, just like the official example.